Nicolas Finet (born July 24, 1959) is a French writer, editor, documentary filmmaker, consultant, journalist and

 Additionally to written journalism, he also experienced other media forms, such as television (he presided during one season as an editorial coordinator) and the Internet, where, beginning in 1999, he conceived and coordinated a legal website, signed a literary column during two years and participated in investigations on Asia for a website dedicated to tourism.

 In 1995, Nicolas Finet created N2 The Emerging Side, a news agency specialized in the coverage of Eastern Asian, which provides original and exclusive editorial content (studies, investigations, books, reports, photography, etc.) to a media, editorial, institutional and corporate-based clientele.
-At the end of the 90’s, this agency starts to develop recurring qualitative studies in Asia and Europe on assignment for french market research companies such as Louis Harris and Ipsos.
+At the end of the 90’s, this agency starts to develop recurring qualitative studies in Asia, Europe and United States on assignment for french market research companies such as Louis Harris and Ipsos.
 This activity is still going on today.

 Throughout the years 2000-2010, Nicolas Finet synthesized his knowledge of Asia and his expertise in comics with new occupations.
 He was put in charge of the Asian sector for The Angoulême International Comics Festival, initiated the translation of Korean and Chinese comic-books for many francophone publishing houses, led conferences and readings on comics in Seoul, Paris, Hong Kong, Saint-Petersburg, Guangzhou, Jakarta and Taichung and carried out the commission of the first edition of the Exposition universelle de la bande dessinée (World comic fair) presented in January 2007 at the Angoulême Festival.